-As part of a global financial services company, the Issuer's businesses could be materially adversely affected by unfavourable global and local economic and market conditions generally, as well as geopolitical events and other developments in Europe, the US, Asia and elsewhere around the world.
+As part of a global financial services company, the Issuer's businesses could be materially adversely affected by unfavourable global and local economic and market conditions generally, as well as geopolitical events and other developments in Europe, the US, Asia and elsewhere around the world (even in countries in which it does not currently conduct business).
+For example, the escalating conflict between Russia and Ukraine could lead to regional and/or global instability, as well as adversely affect commodity and other financial markets or economic conditions.
+The United States ("US"), European Union ("EU"), United Kingdom ("UK"), Switzerland and other countries have imposed, and may further impose, financial and economic sanctions and export controls targeting certain Russian entities and/or individuals, and the Issuer may face restrictions on engaging with consumers and/or institutional businesses due to any current or impending sanctions and laws (including any Russian countermeasures), which could adversely affect its business.
 The Issuer's financial condition and results of operations could be materially adversely affected if these conditions do not improve, or if they stagnate or worsen.
 Further, various countries in which the Issuer operates or invests have experienced severe economic disruptions particular to that country or region, including extreme currency fluctuations, high inflation, or low or negative growth, among other negative conditions, which could have an adverse effect on the Issuer's operations and investments.
-Volatility also increased at the beginning of 2020 and equity market indices declined amid concerns surrounding the spread of COVID-19 and the economic environment may experience further volatility depending on the longevity and severity of the COVID-19 pandemic.
+Equity market volatility has decreased during 2021 compared to the previous year despite ongoing concerns surrounding the spread of COVID-19.
+The economic environment may experience further volatility, increased inflation or other negative impacts depending on the longevity and severity of the COVID-19 pandemic.

-Although the severity of the European sovereign debt crisis appears to have abated somewhat over recent years, political uncertainty, including in relation to the UK's withdrawal from the European Union ("EU"), remains elevated and could cause disruptions in market conditions in Europe and around the world and could further have an adverse impact on financial institutions (including the Issuer).
+Although the severity of the European sovereign debt crisis appears to have abated somewhat over recent years, political uncertainty, including in relation to the UK's withdrawal from the EU, remains elevated and could cause disruptions in market conditions in Europe and around the world and could further have an adverse impact on financial institutions (including the Issuer).
 The economic and political impact of the UK leaving the EU, including on investments and market confidence in the UK and the remainder of the EU, may adversely affect the Issuer's future results of operations and financial condition.

-In addition to the macroeconomic factors discussed above, other political, social and environmental developments beyond the Issuer's control, including terrorist attacks, cyberattacks, military conflicts, economic or political sanctions, disease pandemics, political or civil unrest and widespread demonstrations, natural disasters, or infrastructure issues, such as transportation or power failures, could have a material adverse effect on economic and market conditions, market volatility and financial activity, with a potential related effect on its businesses and results.
-In addition, as geopolitical tensions rise, compliance with legal or regulatory obligations in one jurisdiction may be seen as supporting the law or policy objectives of that jurisdiction over another jurisdiction, creating additional risks for the Bank's business.
+In addition to the macroeconomic factors discussed above, other political, social and environmental developments beyond the Issuer's control, including terrorist attacks, cyberattacks, military conflicts, diplomatic tensions, economic or political sanctions, disease pandemics, political or civil unrest and widespread demonstrations, climate change, natural disasters, or infrastructure issues, such as transportation or power failures, could have a material adverse effect on economic and market conditions, market volatility and financial activity, with a potential related effect on its businesses and results.
+In addition, as wage pressures, rising inflation, the escalating conflict between Russia and Ukraine, rise, compliance with legal or regulatory obligations in one jurisdiction may be seen as supporting the law or policy objectives of that jurisdiction over another jurisdiction, creating additional risks for the Group's business.